draxdave/permissioner/README.md

 # permissioner
-Permissioner is a free android/java tool/class.
+Permissioner is a growing free android/java tool/class .
 Permissioner can halp android developers to work with Googles recent credential-security policy(dynamic permissions) over android devices.
 As you may know working with dynamic permissions and handle it's errors is a bit complicated for those who are new to android .
 So i wrote a simple class to manage these issues for you.